Zmajevac Viewpoint

 Honest answers from a local Sarajevo guide — booking, meeting points, what to expect, and practical tips for your visit.

-Plan for 3 – 3.5 hours.
-We keep a comfortable pace with time for photos, questions, and short breaks — never a rushed checklist.
+Plan for 3.5 - 4 hours.
+We keep a comfortable pace with time for photos, questions, and short breaks, never a rushed checklist.

 The price is €45 per person.
-You can reserve online in a few minutes — no cash needed upfront unless you prefer paying on the day.
+You can reserve online in a few minutes, no cash needed upfront before the tour starts.

 Reviews